malmolina/Swift-UVOT-Pipeline/README.md

 Current Updates (Under Construction)
 ----------
-Current plans for updating this pipeline include creating more options for saving and deleting image frames, storing output files in a requested architecture by the user, and automatically downloading data from scripts stored from HEASARC.
+Current plans for updating this pipeline include:

+1) Creating more options for saving and deleting image frames
+2) Storing output files in a requested architecture by the user
+3) Automatically downloading data from scripts stored from HEASARC
+4) Updating header of all files with zer pionts and flux conversion factors
+5) Updating header with central wavelength/frequency of filters
+6) Adding option to apply dead-time correction
+7) Calculating time degredation for individual frames and updating header with information
+8) Adding interactive option with the ability to inspect final images

 If you would like other features not mentioned here, please contact @malmolina.